 To secure the full, prompt and complete payment and performance of all of the Obligations, Operator hereby, to the fullest extent permitted by applicable law with respect to the Healthcare Assets, grants to, and creates in favor of, Lender a continuing security interest in all of Operator’s right, title and interest in and to the property described on Exhibit B, attached hereto and incorporated herein by reference (the “Collateral”).

-“Obligations” means: (1) as of any date, the Loan and all other indebtedness, liabilities, obligations, covenants, debts and amounts owing from Borrower and/or Operator [and/or Master Tenant] to Lender and/or HUD arising out of, in connection with, described in, or evidenced by the Loan Documents, whether direct or indirect, absolute or contingent, related or unrelated, now or in the future existing and whether consisting of principal, interest, fees, indemnities, expenses (including attorneys’ fees), charges or other sums, however any of that indebtedness, obligations, or liabilities may be evidenced or acquired, all as now exist or may, after the date of this Agreement, be incurred, renewed, extended, consolidated, adjusted or amended; [add the following if Borrower is not Operator: and (2) Operator’s rent (if applicable) or any other payments (including all tax, insurance or other capital, repair or impound reserve payments required under the Borrower-Operator Agreement) and the performance by Operator of its obligations under the Borrower-Operator Agreement.] [also add the following if there is a Master Lease: (3) payment and performance pursuant to any Cross-Default Guaranty of Subtenants executed by Operator in favor of Master Tenant, as now or hereafter amended (individually and collectively, the “Cross Default Guaranties”), which Cross Guaranty has been assigned by Master Tenant to Lender; (4) and payment and performance of the Master Tenant’s obligations under the Master Lease, which Master Lease has been assigned by Borrower to Lender.]
+“Obligations” means: (1) as of any date, the Loan and all other indebtedness, liabilities, obligations, covenants, debts and amounts owing from Borrower and/or Operator [and/or Master Tenant] to Lender and/or HUD arising out of, in connection with, described in, or evidenced by the Loan Documents, whether direct or indirect, absolute or contingent, related or unrelated, now or in the future existing and whether consisting of principal, interest, fees, indemnities, expenses (including attorneys’ fees), charges or other sums, however any of that indebtedness, obligations, or liabilities may be evidenced or acquired, all as now exist or may, after the date of this Agreement, be incurred, renewed, extended, consolidated, adjusted or amended; [add the following if Borrower is not Operator: and (2) Operator’s rent (if applicable) or any other payments (including all tax, insurance or other capital, repair or impound reserve payments required under the Borrower-Operator Agreement) and the performance by Operator of its obligations under the Borrower-Operator Agreement.] [also add the following if there is a Master Lease: (3) payment and performance pursuant to any Cross-Default Guaranty of Subtenants executed by Operator in favor of Master Tenant, as now or hereafter amended (individually and collectively, the “Cross Default Guaranty”), which Cross-Default Guaranty has been assigned by Master Tenant to Lender; (4) and payment and performance of the Master Tenant’s obligations under the Master Lease, which Master Lease has been assigned by Borrower to Lender.]

 In addition to (and without limitation of) any right of setoff, lien or counterclaim Lender may otherwise have, Lender may, at its option, refuse to allow withdrawals by, or, for the benefit of Borrower and/or Operator [and/or Master Tenant], of any and all funds, monies, securities and other property held in escrow or in reserves or for the account of Borrower and/or Operator [and/or Master Tenant] pursuant to the Loan Documents (collectively, the “Escrowed Funds”), and may setoff and retain the Escrowed Funds, against any of the Obligations payable to Lender under any of the Loan Documents which are not paid when due (whether or not any of the funds, monies, securities, or other property are then distributable to, or on behalf of, Operator and/or Borrower [and/or Master Tenant]).

-Notwithstanding any provisions to the contrary contained in this Agreement, this Agreement shall be construed as granting to Lender a security interest, assigning receivables, giving dominion and control or designating an attorney-in-fact with respect to Government Receivables Accounts, Government Payments or other Healthcare Assets to the greatest extent permitted by and not in violation of (i) applicable law, now enacted and/or hereafter amended, and (ii) the Provider Agreements.
+Notwithstanding any provisions to the contrary contained in this Agreement, this Agreement shall be construed as granting to Lender a security interest, assigning receivables, giving dominion and control or designating an attorney-in-fact with respect to private patient receivables, Government Receivables Accounts, Government Payments or other Healthcare Assets to the greatest extent permitted by and not in violation of (i) applicable law, now enacted and/or hereafter amended, and (ii) the Provider Agreements.

 REPRESENTATIONS; GENERAL COVENANTS.